 As you sweat, your body loses salt.
 When it loses too much, your muscles can cramp.
 Sometimes, they can be extremely painful.

-Hydration and electrolyte replacement is vital to avoid and treat heat cramps.
+Hydration and electrolyte replacement are vital to avoid and treat heat cramps.

 If you work in the heat, try to eat a light snack or drink 5-10 ounces of a sports drink (such as Gatorade) every 15-20 minutes.
 This helps to replace salt loss.